Web Search Tools

 7. Always examine more than just the first few results

-9. Never pay for any content without checking with the library first
+9. Never pay for any content without trying the library catalog and interlibrary loan first